jekil/awesome-hacking/Readme.rst

 Library
 =======

+C
+-

+- `Libdnet <https://github.com/dugsong/libdnet>`_ - Provides a simplified, portable interface to several low-level networking routines, including network address manipulation, kernel arp cache and route table lookup and manipulation, network firewalling, network interface lookup and manipulation, IP tunnelling, and raw IP packet and Ethernet frame transmission.

 Python
 ------

+- `Dpkt <https://github.com/kbandla/dpkt>`_ - Fast, simple packet creation / parsing, with definitions for the basic TCP/IP protocols.
+- `Pcapy <https://www.coresecurity.com/corelabs-research/open-source-tools/pcapy>`_ - A Python extension module that interfaces with the libpcap packet capture library.
+Pcapy enables python scripts to capture packets on the network.
+Pcapy is highly effective when used in conjunction with a packet-handling package such as Impacket, which is a collection of Python classes for constructing and dissecting network packets.
+- `Pynids <https://jon.oberheide.org/pynids/>`_ - A python wrapper for libnids, a Network Intrusion Detection System library offering sniffing, IP defragmentation, TCP stream reassembly and TCP port scan detection.
+Let your own python routines examine network conversations.
+- `Pypcap <https://github.com/dugsong/pypcap>`_ - This is a simplified object-oriented Python wrapper for libpcap.
 - `Scapy <http://www.secdev.org/projects/scapy/>`_ - A python-based interactive packet manipulation program & library.

 Live CD - Distributions